29-Apr

 When it comes to borrowing, the same is true.
 Particularly with regards to short-term loans and payday loans, which are almost exclusively offered online.
 Gone of the days of seedy cheque-cashing shops.
 Now payday loans can be taken out proudly with significant caps on the costs to the consumer.

-If you are looking to take out a payday loan, you will certainly have more choice if you look online.
+If you are looking to take out a payday loan, you will certainly have more choices if you look online.
 Banks still rarely offer short-term loans as they are more risk-averse than new payday lenders.
 Direct lenders almost exclusively operate online and this means that applying is usually a quick and simple process.

 Fintechs and lenders offering short-term funding to all kinds of borrowers should display everything you need to know on their websites.
 This means it should be easy to make an informed decision.
-So, once you’ve decided how much you would like to borrow, how long you need to pay it back and how much you can afford to pay in each instalment, you can search online to find lenders that suit your criteria before checking that you met theirs.
+So, once you’ve decided how much you would like to borrow, how long you need to pay it back, and how much you can afford to pay in each installment, you can search online to find lenders that suit your criteria before checking that you met theirs.

 Are payday loans online as safe as bank loans?

-Providing you borrow through a lender that is authorised, then, yes.
+Providing you borrow through a lender that is authorized, then, yes.
 Many people still prefer to bank and borrow with well-known high street banks, simply because it’s what is familiar and comfortable to them.
 That’s a valid reason to choose this path, but it cuts out an enormous and growing section of the market, which can sometimes be more competitive.

 Is it easier to keep track of online loan costs?